 - 3.2.1 Meetings of the Strategic and Accountability Boards are open to members of the press and public with the exception of any items that should be treated confidentially.
 The Policy for public questions to the Accountability Board is available on the SELEP Website and sets out the process under which questions can be made by a member of the public to the Board.
 Filming or recording of proceedings can take place provided that they are agreed in advance with the Secretariat. - 3.2.2 All decisions undertaken by either the Strategic or the Accountability Board must be supported by a full written paper setting out details of the decision being sought from the respective board and contain all relevant information so as to enable the decision maker to make an informed decision.
 All reports will be reviewed by the Accountable Body prior to publication, who will include the details of any implications arising as a result of the decision being sought.
-Where required, the Accountable Body will provide financial, legal and an Accountable Body comment in reports to Accountability Board. - 3.2.3 All papers relating to the Accountability Board are made available on both the SELEP and the Accountable Body website.
+Where required, the Accountable Body will provide financial, legal and an Accountable Body comment in reports to Accountability Board.

+- 3.2.3 All papers relating to the Accountability Board are made available on both the SELEP and the Accountable Body website.
 Papers relating to the Strategic Board are made available on the SELEP Website.
 All papers are published at least 5 clear working days before the meeting, except for those papers which are not suitable for release into the public domain as they are exempt from publication by virtue of Schedule 12A of the Local Government Act 1972, as amended or in extreme circumstances where it is not possible to circulate papers in advance. - 3.2.4 In particular all key decisions, where there is likely to be a significant impact or the decision involves a saving or spend of over £500k, taken by the Accountability Board are published on the Forward Plan and available on both the SELEP and Accountable Body Websites, 28 days before the decision is taken.
-This ensures transparency around future decisions. - 3.2.5 Draft minutes of all meetings are publicly available on SELEP website no more than 10 days after the meeting, and will similarly be published in final form no more than 5 working days following approval by the respective board.
+This ensures transparency around future decisions. - 3.2.5 All decisions made by the SELEP Managing Director that are Chief Officer Actions under the Financial Regulations and associated scheme of delegation of the Accountable Body, shall also be published on the SELEP website. - 3.2.6 Draft minutes of all meetings are publicly available on SELEP website no more than 10 days after the meeting, and will similarly be published in final form no more than 5 working days following approval by the respective board.
 Those minutes relating to exempt items under Schedule 12A are not published, but are stored confidentially by the Secretariat.
-The Accountability Board summary of decisions shall be published as soon as practicably possible following the meeting.
+The Accountability Board summary of decisions shall be published as soon as practicably possible following the meeting - 3.2.7 For each quarter of the financial year a table of decisions which have taken by the Accountability Board, Federated Boards or under the Managing Directors delegated budget during that quarter will be presented to Strategic Board and made available on the SELEP website.